BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** Not sure how I will go doing #100DaysOfCode, freeCodeCamp, The Odin Project, and the #JavaScript30 challenges at the same time.
 I'm supposed to be coding my own stuff, not doing tutorials.
 But I did learn some things from the drumkit tutorial, and it was cool to make something that functional.

 **Link(s) to work:** [JavaScript30 Drumkit](https://brendangasparin.github.io/javascript30-drumkit/)

+### Day 20: September 29, 2021

+**Today's Progress:** Wrote a Twitter bot with Python's Tweepy library.
+Made an "analogue" clock as part of #JavaScript30.

+**Thoughts:** I got a huge rush from making the Twitter bot in the early hours of the morning and did not fall asleep until 9am.
+Ran my Twitter bot all day, auto-liking #100DaysOfCode posts.
+It liked a lot of spam.
+I got 1 follower.
+Woke up at about 7pm and did the #JavaScript30 task at around midnight.
+Writing this at 4am.
+Coding messes with my sleep schedule badly.

+**Link(s) to work:** [JavaScript30 Clock](https://brendangasparin.github.io/javascript30-clock/)